 Our Specialist Doctors Perform Advanced Dental Procedures At Perfect Dental® In Jamnagar

-Alveoloplasty is a dental pre-prosthetic procedure performed to facilitate removal of teeth and smoothen or reshape the jawbone after extractions to allow dentures to sit well.
+Alveoloplasty is a dental pre-prosthetic procedure to smoothen or reshape the jawbone after extractions to allow dentures to sit well

 An Alveoloplasty is a surgical procedure that reshapes and smoothens out the jaw where a tooth or teeth have been extracted or lost.
 The part of the jawbone that houses the teeth is called the alveolus and “plasty” means molding, so Alveoloplasty is the process of molding or reshaping the jaw.